qpakzk/os-playground/install-pintos-with-qemu.md

    sudo apt-get upgrade
    sudo apt-get install dkms
   ```
 3. Click on the small disk picture on the bottom bar of the virtual machine window.
-Load the _VBoxGuestAdditions_5.0.16.iso_ (downloaded earlier) into the disk drive.
-Ubuntu will recognize that you want to install the Guest Additions.
+Click "Choose disk image" and select the _VBoxGuestAdditions_5.0.16.iso_ (downloaded earlier). **TODO: 5.0.16 errors out*** Ubuntu will recognize that you want to install the Guest Additions.
 Agree to the installation.
 4. After the installation, restart the machine.
 5. Now you can increase the resolution of the screen to something that is more convenient for development.